Primary Series Contacts

 i.
 The maximum thickness of the roof at any point will be one-half inch

 j.
 The roll cage and associated frame members above the interior panels (decking) must remain open.
 Enclosures will not be permitted.

 a.
 All roof side panels must extend to the edge of the body.

 b.
-The left and right sail panels must be between fifteen inches (15”) and seventeen (17”) at the top; between forty inches (40”) and forty-three (43”) inches at the bottom.
+The left and right sail panels must be between fifteen inches (15”) and seventeen inches (17”) at the top; between forty inches (40”) and forty-three inches (43”) inches at the bottom.

 c.
 The window area may be covered with clear Lexan or transparent material.
 Both window openings must be covered, or both must be left open.